Fried Hokkien Noodles

 hokkien noodles 3

 Pot Luck lunches or dinners can be a funny affair.
 All of my friends are great when it comes to Pot Luck meals and for some reason, we never end up with doubles and everyone always bring more than is needed.
-However a colleague of mine's friends can be a different matter entirely.
+However a colleague of my friends can be a different matter entirely.
 She and her friends host weekly Pot Luck lunches and she often regales me of tales of Pot Luck Politics.
 One woman (the organiser, let's call her El Presidente) tries to corral everyone into bringing something different and therefore avoiding double ups.
 The Presidente has a Vice Presidente who has her ear closer to the ground and echoes her thoughts and follows up by calling people the night before to ensure that there are no dreaded double ups and god forbid, anyone changes their allocated dish.

 hokkien noodles 4